LIJI32/superbomberman/README.md

 * The RAM is not entirely mapped, and ram.asm is a *huge* mess.
 Also, not all *RAM* offsets are marked as such in code, meaning data can't easily be inserted in the RAM.

 # Hidden secrets
-* There were at least two levels in the game that never saw the day of light, judging by leftover data:
+* There were at least two levels in the game that never saw the light of day, judging by leftover data:
  * Two unused level structures.
 One has its palettes right after the park palettes, and one has its deleted palettes after the tunnel zone palettes.
 The first structure was not structured like a regular level, but had a big unpassable object in the middle of the level, making the level ring-like.
-There structures do not match any of the existing tilesets, and no unused tileset exists in code.
+These structures do not match any of the existing tilesets, and no unused tileset exists in code.
  * Groups of 5 unused or delete palettes in the middle of background palettes section.
- * A few chunk of empty tiles inside the animated tiles graphic file, and an unused animated tile.
+ * A few chunks of empty tiles inside the animated tiles graphic file, and an unused animated tile.
 The unused tile does not match any palette in the game.
 * A strange purple palette that seems to match the Bomberman sprite.
 It's unused.
 * Old palette used for the Starnuts enemy, and an old palette used for the Gold Mecha Bomberman (This is neither the final US or J palette of the same graphic)
 * An unused palette shows that there used to be green bombs in the game.